Shirakumo/lichat-protocol/README.md

 1. The target user is removed from the "quiet list" of the channel.
 1. The update is sent back to the user.

+#### 7.10 IP (shirakumo-ip)
+Purpose: exposes IP address information and allows management of IPs.

+Connections now have an additional property, the `ip`, which must be an IPv6 address.
+If the connection is established over IPv4, the `ip` should nevertheless be the IPv6 representation of this address.

+The server has an additional property, an `ip-blacklist`, which is a set of IP addresses and masks as described below.

+§4.1 is modified to include the following step before all others:

+1. If the IP address the connection is coming from matches one from the `ip-blacklist`, the connection is immediately dropped.

+An IP address `a` is considered the "same" as an IP address `b` under the mask `m`, if the bitwise AND of `a`, `b` and `m` together yields a non-zero value.
+The purpose of the mask is to allow addressing entire subnets.

+A new update called `ip-ban` is introduced.
+It holds the required field `ip` and the optional field `mask`.
+If `mask` is not given, it should be assumed to be an IP address that is all 1s.
+When the server receives an `ip-ban` update, it must react as follows:

+1. Scan through the existing `ip-blacklist` and for each:
+   1. if the IP matches `ip` under `mask`:
+      1. if the mask has more or equal low zeroes (is thus more or as general) than `mask`, the update is dropped
+      1. otherwise the entry is removed.
+1. The entry of `ip` and `mask` is added to the blacklist.
+1. The update is sent back to the user.

+A new update called `ip-unban` is introduced.
+It holds the same fields as `ip-ban`.
+When the server receives an `ip-unban` update, it must react as follows:

+1. Scan through the existing `ip-blacklist` and for each:
+   1. if the IP matches `ip` under `mask`:
+      1. if the mask has more or equal low zeroes as `mask`, the entry is removed.
+1. The update is sent back to the user.

+FIXME: Include user-info ip list, but how to determine when it is safe to send that?

 ## See Also